• Skip to primary navigation

 2. Using a stand mixer bowl, combine butter, salt, egg, remaining sugar, and half of the flour.
 Using a dough hook, beat to combine.
 Slowly add the rest of the flour.
 Add more flour or water if needed.

-3. Transfer the dough to a floured surface and and continue kneading with your hand until the dough is soft, smooth and elastic.
-Place the dough in a greased bowl, cover with a damp cloth and let it rise for 2 hours or until doubled in size.
+3. Transfer the dough to a floured surface and and continue kneading with your hand until the dough is soft, smooth, and elastic.
+Place the dough in a greased bowl, cover with a damp cloth, and let it rise for 2 hours or until doubled in size.

-4. Punch down the dough and divide into two equal parts.
+4. Punch down the dough and divide it into two equal parts.
 Roll them into a log and divide each of them into 20-24 pieces.
 Shape each piece into a ball and roll on breadcrumbs to coat.
 Place on silicone matt or baking sheet and let it rise again, about 1 hour or until doubled in size.
 If your kitchen is warmer, it may need less time to rise.

 Top Tips